Glamoč: History

 In early 1992, many Bosniaks and Bosnian Croats left Glamoč.
 Those who remained suffered at the hands of the Serb forces.
-An early victim was a Croatian physician, Dr Alojzije Kelava, who was murdered in the city center on 24 February 1992 by Petar Vrakela, member of the Army of Republika Srpska (VRS).
+An early victim was a Croatian physician, Dr Alojzije Kelava, who was murdered in the city centre on 24 February 1992 by Petar Vrakela, member of the Army of Republika Srpska (VRS).
 Shortly thereafter, Serbian forces started ethnic cleansing of the non-Serb population and the destruction of the Bosnian-Herzegovinian cultural and historical heritage.
-In 1992, the Catholic church, the rectory and town's mosque were destroyed.
+In 1992, the Catholic church, the rectory and the town's mosque were destroyed.
 The parish priest of Glamoč, Rev. Zvonimir Matijević, was arrested and taken to Knin prison where he was tortured.

 From Glamoč field, Serbs besieged and bombarded the nearby town of Livno.
 By early 1995, most of the non-Serb population had left the municipality.
 On 25 July 1995, HV and HVO began Operation Summer '95.
 In the next few days, a large part of the Serb population left Glamoč, led by the VRS.
 On 29 July, HVO troops attacking from the south captured the town.

 Soon, the area was inhabited by refugees from Republika Srpska and central Bosnia.
 Some remained in Glamoč.
-Meanwhile, some of the Croats and Bosniaks who had left Glamoč at the beginning of the war and Serbs who left Glamoč after Croatian Army captured it have returned.
+Meanwhile, some of the Croats and Bosniaks who had left Glamoč at the beginning of the war and Serbs who left Glamoč after the Croatian Army captured it have returned.
 After the signing of the Dayton Agreement, Glamoč became a municipality of Canton 10, Federation of Bosnia and Herzegovina.
 The war has caused economic and demographic decline of the municipality.
 Large funds are dedicated in the reconstruction of destroyed infrastructure, but the area is still underdeveloped.

-Governance

-The main local government of the municipality is Municipal Council of Glamoč.
-Council has 15 members elected for a four-year term by proportional representation.
-Glamoč also has a mayor who is the highest-ranking officer in the municipal government.